On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Proof of thm:intro:moderate itm:intro:mod:z

-We now come to the proof of \myautoref{thm:intro:moderate}{itm:intro:mod:z}.
-The proof is largely analogous to the proof of \myautoref{thm:intro:moderate}{itm:intro:mod:nz} (see \autoref{sec:mod:nz}), the main difference being that we now use \autoref{lem:matrix-pigeonhole} to control column equivalence classes that sum to zero.
+We now come to the proof of \mycref{thm:intro:moderate}{itm:intro:mod:z}.
+The proof is largely analogous to the proof of \mycref{thm:intro:moderate}{itm:intro:mod:nz} (see \mysecref{sec:mod:nz}), the main difference being that we now use \cref{lem:matrix-pigeonhole} to control column equivalence classes that sum to zero.

 We prove the following slightly stronger theorem.